bcgsc/mavis/docs/source/glossary.rst

     fusion_protein_hgvs
         :class:`str` - Describes the fusion protein in HGVS notation.
 Will be None if the change is not an indel or is synonymous

+    net_size
+        ``int-int`` - The net size of an event.
+For translocations and inversion this will always be 0.
+For indels it will be negative for deletions and positive for insertions.
+It is a range to accommodate non-specific events.